MicrosoftDocs/Viva/Viva/goals/projects.md

 - Provide the project details — title, type (individual, team, or organizational project), the project owner, and the time period.

 - Under the **Outcome section**, you'll find two options to break down your project — either into milestones or by adding tasks to your project.
-For more details on adding Project Milestones, read our [help article](https://help.ally.io/en/articles/5406030-project-milestones-in-ally-io).

 - As for adding tasks to your project, there are two ways in which you can add tasks — either directly in Viva Goals or through an integration.
-For more information on the project integrations we support, see [Projects](https://help.ally.io/en/articles/4224975-what-are-projects).

 - You can **add tasks directly** by providing details such as task name, due date and owner.